ecdg/pycourse/README.md

 # pythoncourse
-Python exercises I have completed in a previously taken Python course.
+Containing this repository are Python exercises I have completed from a Python course.